 Our Sponsor Projects

 Through our Sponsor Program we provide laptops or PC’s directly to individuals and communities in need.
 B2C is committed to assisting local and overseas communities in need with quality refurbished IT goods.
-Just $50 will give a person a laptop with MS Windows 10 and other mainstream software applications.
+Just $150 will give a person a refurbished laptop with wifi and loaded with MS Windows 10, Microsoft Office and other mainstream software applications .
 Please follow this link to Give Now.

-Help us support their amazing work by donating to help cover the costs of the laptops/PC’s and transportation.
+Help support their amazing work by donating to help cover the costs of the laptops/PC’s .
 Donating only takes a few minutes and can be done by following this link.

 The Queen’s Fund